whoami730/cs741-project/mersenne/mersenne.md

         m = S.model()
         return m[m.decls()[0]].as_long()
 ```
-This serves as an alternative to the `untamper` proposed earlier (and a bit slower).
+This serves as an alternative to the `untamper` proposed earlier, although it is around ~100 times slower due to the overheads involving calling the z3 c++ API internally.
 But what advantages it provides with respect to the original untamper is that we can find all possible candidates `y` given say truncated output `untamper_state(y) >> truncation`.
 Although SAT/SMT solvers are designed to find a single satisfying assignment, they can be extended easily (with a bit of overhead) to find all possible satisfying assignments by blocking and fixing terms over the search space thus enabling the solver to use previously learned clauses effectively [Programming Z3](https://theory.stanford.edu/%7Enikolaj/programmingz3.html#sec-blocking-evaluations)
 ```python
 def all_smt(s, initial_terms):